hmc-pmoney-s18/FaceMorph121/README.md

 Uploading the vague facial images or the images which contains non-human or multiple human faces to the webapp, which are unappropriate behaviors.
 The web app should return a error message correspondingly to warm the user to give out a correct input.

 ### Some Invalid example
-Since "FaceMorph" only recognize the single front human facial image, then the following side face image, the multiple face image, and the non-human face image are invalid input to the webapp.
+Since "FaceMorph" only recognize the single front human facial image, then following side face image, multiple face image, and non-human face image are invalid input to the webapp.

 <img src="https://github.com/hmc-elephant-s18/FaceMorph/blob/master/cat.jpg" width="300" height="300">
 <img src="https://github.com/hmc-elephant-s18/FaceMorph/blob/master/strange.jpg" width="300" height="300">